dbmi-bgm/granite/README.md

 &nbsp;
 ### toBig
 toBig converts counts from bgzip and tabix indexed RCK format into BIG format.
-Positions are "called" by reads counts or allelic balance for single or multiple files (joint calls) in specified regions.
+Positions are "called" by read counts or allelic balance for single or multiple files (joint calls) in specified regions.
 Positions "called" are set to True (or 1) in BIG binary structure.

 #### Arguments
     usage: granite toBig [-h] [-i INPUTFILE [INPUTFILE ...]] -o OUTPUTFILE -r